From $f(x)$ and $g(x)$ to $f(g(x))$: LLMs Learn New Skills in RL by Composing Old Ones: Background

 \textbf{The Recent Pessimistic View on Whether RL Teaches New Skills to LLMs}.
 RL in LLMs builds on a model pretrained on vast data.
 While supervised warm-starts are a common technique in traditional RL~\citep{DBLP:journals/nature/SilverHMGSDSAPL16,DBLP:journals/nature/VinyalsBCMDCCPE19,de2019pre,silva2021encoding}, the large-scale and general-purpose nature of LLM creates a different scenario.
 On one hand, this strong prior enables base LLM to sample reasonable rollouts and thus perform RL directly without any preceding supervised fine-tuning \citep{DeepSeekAI2025DeepSeekR1IR, tinyzero, Zeng2025SimpleRLZoo}; on the other hand, it becomes difficult to distinguish genuine skill acquisition from activation of existing capabilities during RL training.

 Recent work tries to investigate this but uses loose definitions of ``skill", often relying on proxies such as the continually increasing frequency of certain reasoning patterns \citep{Gandhi2025CognitiveBT, Zhao2025EchoChamber, Liu2025DrGRPO} or the diminishing gaps between the pass@$k$ accuracy of models before and after RL, as shown in the bottom right chart in Fig. \ref{fig:overview} \citep{Yue2025DoesRL, DBLP:journals/corr/abs-2505-24864, DBLP:journals/corr/abs-2507-14843, he2025rewarding,wen2025reinforcement,zhu2025surprising}.
 Although these studies show that RL activates behaviors already present in the base model, they did not directly prove that no new skill is learned during the process.
 Moreover, the pass@$k$ results can be misinterpreted for many reasons: (1) The causal relation between performance and each skill remains unclear, thus it is not guaranteed that everything learned can be translated into improvements in pass@$k$ accuracy on downstream tasks.
 (2) The evaluation tasks only provide an obscure overall view, lacking fine-grained analysis on problems of different difficulty levels or domains.
-(3) The result is confounded by the fact that the model may remain limited new skills to learn or lack the incentive to learn new skills if it already perform decently well before RL, which is possible if models perform RL on the same or similar data seen in next-token prediction (NTP) training \citep{wu2025reasoning,Shao2025SpuriousRR,wang2025reinforcement, cui2025process, DBLP:journals/corr/abs-2503-14476, DBLP:journals/corr/abs-2505-24864, Wu2025MirageOM} Together, these highlight the urgent need for a deeper analysis of tasks through a clean framework, in which the skills are clearly defined and contribute to the performance causally, and evaluated in a finer granularity.
+(3) The result is confounded by the possibility that the model has limited room or incentive to learn new skills if it already performs well prior to RL, especially when RL is conducted on data that overlaps with or closely resembles the data used during next-token prediction (NTP) training. \citep{wu2025reasoning,Shao2025SpuriousRR,wang2025reinforcement, cui2025process, DBLP:journals/corr/abs-2503-14476, DBLP:journals/corr/abs-2505-24864, Wu2025MirageOM}.
+Together, these highlight the urgent need for a deeper analysis of tasks through a clean framework, in which the skills are clearly defined and contribute to the performance causally, and evaluated in a finer granularity.